built1n/rastercarve/README.md

 G-code parameters:
   --no-line-numbers     suppress G-code line numbers (dangerous on ShopBot!)
+  --preamble PREAMBLE   override the default G-code preamble; to specify
+                        multiple lines on the command line, use $'' strings with \n; each line of the preamble will be prepended with a line number, except when used with --no-line- numbers
+  --preamble-file PREAMBLE_FILE
+                        like --preamble, but read from a file --epilogue EPILOGUE   override the default G-code epilogue; see above notes for --preamble
+  --epilogue-file EPILOGUE_FILE
+                        like --epilogue, but read from a file

 The default feeds have been found to be safe values for medium-density fiberboard (MDF).
 Experimenting with the STEPOVER, LINE_ANGLE, and